MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 -   **CLOCKS_PER_SEC** The CLOCKS_PER_SEC macro now expands to an integer of type clock_t, as required by the C language.

-####  <a name="BK_STL"></a> Standard Template Library
+####  <a name="BK_STL"></a> C++ Standard Library
  To enable new optimizations and debugging checks, the Visual Studio implementation of the C++ Standard Library intentionally breaks binary compatibility from one version to the next.
 Therefore, when the C++ Standard Library is used, object files and static libraries that are compiled by using different versions can't be mixed in one binary (EXE or DLL), and C++ Standard Library objects can't be passed between binaries that are compiled by using different versions.
 Such mixing emits linker errors about _MSC_VER mismatches. (_MSC_VER is the macro that contains the compiler's major version—for example, 1800 for Visual Studio 2013.)
 This check cannot detect DLL mixing, and cannot detect mixing that involves Visual C++ 2008 or earlier.

--   **STL include files** Some changes have been made to the include structure in the STL headers.
-STL headers are allowed to include each other in unspecified ways.
-In general, you should write your code so that it carefully includes all of the headers that it needs according to the C++ standard and doesn't rely on which STL headers include which other STL headers.
+-   **C++ Standard Library include files** Some changes have been made to the include structure in the C++ Standard Library headers.
+C++ Standard Library headers are allowed to include each other in unspecified ways.
+In general, you should write your code so that it carefully includes all of the headers that it needs according to the C++ standard and doesn't rely on which C++ Standard Library headers include which other C++ Standard Library headers.
 This makes code portable across versions and platforms.
 At least two header changes in [!INCLUDE[vs_dev14](../ide/includes/vs_dev14_md.md)] affect user code.
 First, \<string> no longer includes \<iterator>.
-Second, \<tuple> now declares std::array without including all of \<array>, which can break code through the following combination of code constructs: your code has a variable named "array", and you have a using-directive "using namespace std;", and you include an STL header (such as \<functional>) that includes \<tuple>, which now declares std::array.
+Second, \<tuple> now declares std::array without including all of \<array>, which can break code through the following combination of code constructs: your code has a variable named "array", and you have a using-directive "using namespace std;", and you include a C++ Standard Library header (such as \<functional>) that includes \<tuple>, which now declares std::array.

 -   **steady_clock** The \<chrono> implementation of [steady_clock](../standard-library/steady-clock-struct.md) has changed to meet the C++ Standard requirements for steadiness and monotonicity. steady_clock is now based on [QueryPerformanceCounter](https://msdn.microsoft.com/library/windows/desktop/ms644904.aspx) and high_resolution_clock is now a typedef for steady_clock.
 As a result, in Visual C++ steady_clock::time_point is now a typedef for chrono::time_point<steady_clock>; however, this is not necessarily the case for other implementations.